Vision

 ChipOS is not meant to be one more tool.
 It is meant to become the place you operate from.

 That is why the vision has to be broader than one installer or one model.
-The system should be able to deploy through a coding agent, build company software, run operational workflows, keep execution local-first, and stay legible in public.
+The system should deploy through a coding agent, run operational workflows, build company software where it matters, and stay legible in public while it grows.

-Open Codex, Claude Code, or Gemini CLI, paste the official ChipOS deployment prompt, and let the agent bring up the governed foundation on a supported server.
+Open Codex, Claude Code, or Gemini CLI, paste the official ChipOS install prompt, and let the agent start the governed install flow with the right branch for your situation.

 Build company software directly